As I say in the “Guidelines on Writing a Philosophy Paper,” you’ll be graded on three basic criteria:

 Your paper shows you don’t understand the question you’re addressing, and you don’t respond to it.

 Do you offer supporting arguments for the claims you make?
 Is it obvious to the reader what these arguments are?
 Do you illustrate your claims with good examples?
 Do you explain your central notions?
-Do you consider objections?
+Do you consider objections, especially ones that would play a large role in the reasoning of your opponents?
+How effectively and directly do you engage with objections?
 Do you present your opponents’ positions charitably?

 Your paper is a strong display of cogent reasoning and argumentation.
 It does not add unnecessary steps or omit necessary ones.
 It engages with relevant, important objections.

-Your paper displays generally cogent reasoning and argumentation, but may add some unnecessary steps, or omit necessary ones.
-It makes a good effort to engage with objections, but does not always identify the most important or relevant ones.
+Your paper displays generally cogent reasoning and argumentation.
+It may add some unnecessary steps, or omit necessary ones.
+It makes a good effort to engage with objections, but may not always identify the most important or relevant ones.

-Your paper displays some capacity for cogent reasoning and argumentation, but there are noticeable gaps.
+Your paper displays some capacity for cogent reasoning and argumentation, but there are definite gaps.
 It makes some effort to engage with objections, but not in much detail.

 Your paper uses reasoning that contains significant errors or missteps.
 It engages with objections only minimally or in a perfunctory manner.